 Guests enjoyed fabulous wining and dining under the stars in the setting of a quintessential Any Town USA, always a sold-out extravaganza.
 Throughout the exciting, magical evening, attendees delighted in a dazzling sampling of gourmet cuisine from over 50 internationally renowned, celebrity chefs, paired with wines from over 75 of California’s most talented winemakers, while participating in silent and live auctions.
 Extraordinary items offered for bidding included over 800 rare collector wines, lifestyle experiences and travel fantasies.
 From 5 pm to 8 pm, guests strolled along the charming, tree-lined streets of Warner Bros. largest backlot, sipping wine, tasting gourmet food and bidding on over 600 items in the silent auction.
 The L.A.
 Allstars Band performed high energy sets on the main stage.
 The rousing live auction, led by Auctioneer Dawnmarie Kotsonis, began at 8 pm.
 Fritz Coleman, NBC’s Weathercaster, was the Celebrity Co-Auctioneer and Paul Frank, Founder of Gemstone Vineyard was the Honorary Guest Auctioneer.

-The 2016 event was another extravagant auction.
-The live auction included an “Insider’s Perspective of the Napa Valley with the Mondavi Family” that sold for $20,000 and included luxury accommodations for two couples, meals, tasting and a wine collection.
-A 2-week wine tasting holiday to Argentina with visits to major wineries and a side trip to Patagonia sold for $25,000 and “Simply Inspirational – South Africa and Tanzania” was purchased for $20,000.
-The bidding for an 8-day all luxury trip to Turkey including a cruise and visit to Turkey’s growing wine region had a winning bid of $22,000; and a dinner of wining and dining at Ackerman Heritage House in Napa sold for $10,000.
-Live auction wine lots included a Reserve Collection of Pride Mountain Vineyards Cabernets that sold for $10,000, a 6-liter of 2014 Ridge Monte Bello with a sale price of $11,000, and a 24-bottle horizontal collection of 1996 California Cabernet Sauvignons was snatched up for $14,000.
-A case of the finest Bordeaux from 1986 sold for $15,000.
+The 2017 event was another extravagant auction.
+The live auction included an “Mao Rak (Drunk on Love) in Thailand” that sold for $26,000 and included luxury private villa accommodations for two couples in Bangkok, Phuket and Koh Lanta, Krabi.
+A 2-week wine tasting holiday to Argentina with visits to major wineries and a side trip to Patagonia sold for $25,000 and “Simply Inspirational – Mozambique, Zambia and Botswana” was purchased for $24,000.
+The bidding for an 8-day all luxury trip to Turkey including a cruise and visit to Turkey’s growing wine region had a winning bid of $22,000; and a 7-night stay in a 4-bedroom Ocean Villa at the stunning Grand Luxxe Resort in Puerto Vallarta sold for $30,000.
+Diane De Filipi’s “Let’s Go Cooking in Napa Valley” class and overnight for eight sold for $8,200.

 Winemasters is one of the most important CFF fundraisers in the U.S. and one of the largest single-day charity wine auctions in the world.
 It is perennially one of Wine Spectator magazine’s “Top Ten U.S. Charity Wine Auctions.”
 Barbara Balik, Auction organizer and Director of Special Giving, says it is thanks to new treatments that people with cystic fibrosis are now living one year longer for every year of research.
 Sponsors, vintners, chefs and guests understand their support is the reason for this lifesaving reprieve.
 According to founding sponsor and Co-Chairman, Allen Balik, the event is a unique gourmet experience, offering something for everyone, and it is a particularly worthwhile charity event in that 91 cents of every dollar raised goes directly into Cystic Fibrosis research and cure programs, making this the highest percentage of any non-profit organization in the country.